robig/stlab/readme.txt

 * GUI: shadowed option Knobs when not in option mode?
 * Model: decode & encode missing program data (Expression Pedal)
 * Poll for device availability and program change!
-* Preset list (request from and save to device) edit by using LIVE view
-* display if current preset has been changed and got not written to file or device

 == Planned version X:
 * import Preset lists in VOX' format
-* export single presets to a webserver ;)
 * print preset list (for going abroad) ;)